NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 The file's contents will be put into `/nix/store/<store path>/bin/<name>`.

 The store path will include the the name, and it will be a directory.
-Any path separators and shell-reserved elements in the name are escaped to create the store path identifier.

 ::: {.example #ex-writeScriptBin}
 # Usage of `writeScriptBin`